-We are not a government agency or part of the City of Flagstaff, though we work closely together.
+We are not a government agency or a part of the City of Flagstaff, though we do collaborate on many initiatives.

-The Chamber is more than 125 years old, having been founded in 1891 as the Board of Trade.
+The Chamber was founded in 1891 as the Board of Trade, making it more than 125 years old.
 It formally incorporated as an official Chamber of Commerce in 1949.

-A community problem solver that promotes Flagstaff community and its total economy.
-The Chamber knows that a great climate for businesses and organizations is not automatic and that their interests must be championed.
+We are a community problem solver that promotes Flagstaff community and its economy.
+The Chamber knows that a great climate for businesses and organizations must be carefully curated and that their interests must be championed.

-More than 1,100 members strong, the vast majority of our members are small businesses employing fewer than 10 people.
+The vast majority of our 1,100 members are small businesses employing less than 10 people.